 Preventing lane-departure crashes before they happen

 Accidents involving a driver veering out of his or her lane are considered among the most serious type of car crash for a reason.
-Drivers who fail to stay in lane can cause head-on collisions, sideswipe other vehicles, or put passengers and pedestrians at risk in a single-car crash.
+Drivers who fail to stay in their lane can cause head-on collisions, sideswipe other vehicles, or put passengers and pedestrians at risk in a single-car crash.

 However, these types of accidents are often attributable to causes that are ultimately preventable, such as a driver who’s driving under the influence of alcohol, or texting while they drive.
 A driver may also be too tired to drive, distracted by passengers, or lose control of their vehicle due to speeding or other factors.

-To further curb these and other types of potentially serious accidents, it's important for drivers to understand that while lane departure warnings and other forms of crash prevention technology exist to help us stay safe on the road, it's ultimately that driver's moral and legal responsibility to operate their a motor vehicle in a safe manner.
+To further curb these and other types of potentially serious accidents, it’s important for drivers to understand that while lane departure warnings and other forms of crash prevention technology exist to help us stay safe on the road, it’s ultimately a driver’s moral and legal responsibility to operate their motor vehicle in a safe manner.